olpeshiki/Algorithm_Class/Analysis and Development of Algorithms/README.md

 # Analysis and Development of Algorithms
 <hr>
 This is one of the classes at Big Data and Machine Learning Master's Program at ITMO University.
-The brief description of each tast is provided in the table below:
+The brief description of each task is provided in the table below:

 | Task | The goal | Libraries |
 | ----------- | ----------- | ----------- |